reactphp/stream/README.md

 ### ReadableStreamInterface

+Besides defining a few methods, this interface also implements the `EventEmitterInterface` which allows you to react to certain events.

-#### EventEmitter Events
+#### data event

-* `data`: Emitted whenever data was read from the source with a single mixed argument for incoming data.
+Emitted whenever data was read from the source with a single mixed argument for incoming data.

+#### end event

-* `end`: Emitted when the source has successfully reached the end of the stream (EOF).
+Emitted when the source has successfully reached the end of the stream (EOF).
 This event will only be emitted if the *end* was reached successfully, not if the stream was interrupted due to an error or explicitly closed.
 Also note that not all streams know the concept of a "successful end".

+#### error event

-* `error`: Emitted when an error occurs with a single `Exception` argument for error instance.
+Emitted when an error occurs
+with a single `Exception` argument for error instance.

+#### close event

-* `close`: Emitted when the stream is closed.
+Emitted when the stream is closed.

 #### isReadable()